DouglasdeMoura/natural-forms/packages/input/README.md

 Besides the props of the `input` element, it accepts the following props:

-- `onError`: receives a function that is called when the input is invalid.
-It receives the current input value and the list of erros;
+- `onError`: receives a function that is called when the input is invalid, which receives the current input value and the list of erros;
 - `onValidate`: receives a function that is called when the input is valid;
 - `custom`: receives a custom validation function that will be applied to the stack of validators;
 - `mask`: receives a function that applies a mask to the input's value.